If the first time you ever heard of a bundle branch block was during an electrocardiogram, you are not alone.

 Bundle branch blocks are designated as either right or left bundle branch blocks.

-In addition to Left or Right, your bundle branch block may be considered to be a complete bundle branch block or an incomplete bundle branch block.
+In addition to Left or Right, your block may be considered a complete or incomplete bundle branch block.

 How Do Bundle Branch Blocks Affect Life Insurance Underwriting?